 📬 Get the rollout worksheet in your inbox.
 We’ve outlined the things you’ll want to consider.
 Feel free to fill this in and share with your team.

-You'll send your first onboarding plan to a customer in just a few minutes.Try Arrows for free
+Build your first onboarding plan template in just a few minutes.Try free with

 1. What is Arrows

 Arrows is the tool for onboarding, sales, and success teams to close revenue faster, and create happy customers.

 The mutual action plans you create in Arrows become the customer-facing extension to your process, keeping customers in the loop as to what is next.

 And since Arrows integrates with HubSpot directly, you and your teams get to manage the process without leaving your CRM or creating further data silos.